 Despite the fact that amblyopia results in a variety of monocular deficits (e.g. visual acuity), it has been proven that loss of binocularity is one of the amblyopia defining characteristics.
-Nowadays, this has led to increased interest in the development of amblyopia treatments that directly address binocular dysfunction by promoting binocular vision and reducing inhibitory interactions within the visual cortex.
+Nowadays, this has led to increased interest in the development of amblyopia treatments that directly address binocular dysfunction.
+In other words, treatments that promote binocular vision and reduce inhibitory interactions within the visual cortex.

-Dichoptic Therapy is one of the most common methods for inducing PL in amblyopia treatment (DT from now on).
+Dichoptic therapy (DT from now on) is one of the most common methods for inducing perceptual learning (PL from now on) in amblyopia treatment.
 Anti-suppression dichoptic training is a treatment for binocular vision that involves reducing suppression in the visual cortex.

-For more than a decade, video games of various types (falling blocks, action, and adventure) have been used in the optometry and ophthalmology fields to cure amblyopia.
-The concept behind using VG to treat amblyopia is that it can help to increase visual functions including VA and stereo acuity.
+For more than a decade, video games of various types have been used in optometry and ophthalmology to cure amblyopia.
+The concept behind using video games to treat amblyopia is that it can help to increase visual functions including visual acuity and stereo acuity.

 The major goal of this research was to look at the most recent studies on perceptual learning based amblyopia treatments and try to figure out what role they play in these new treatments.
 In addition, the findings of recent studies comparing traditional occlusion therapy with new types of perceptive treatment were examined in order to determine whether a perceptual learning strategy in amblyopia is required.

 As a result, the trials published in the last 6 years state some consistent aspects regarding the idea that amblyopia treatment could be aimed at recovering visual functions using new active strategies such as perceptive learning, utilizing technological resources that we now have, such as video games or virtual reality.